Location: Tahoe City, California, is 47 miles south of Reno, Nevada, and 116 miles east of Sacramento, California.

 Location: 101 miles south of Burlington, Vermont; 158 miles west of Boston

 What it offers: Fall is the most colorful time to visit the Green Mountain State, especially for leaf peepers interested in the changing foliage, but spring and summer aren’t too shabby for golfers, either.
 No matter your timing, the scenery on and around courses, especially in the greater Manchester area in the southern portion of Vermont, is unforgettable.

 At Rutland Country Club, 35 miles north of Manchester in Rutland, keep your tee shots and/or approaches below the hole on the greens; many slope from back to front, most sharply on the par-3 5th hole.
-Just 13 miles east of Rutland, at Green Mountain National in Killington, elevated tees provide distracting views of the surrounding countryside while tall trees will quickly digest offline shots.
-Most of the front nine, and a local swimming area known as Colton Pond, are visible from the 16th tee.
+Thirteen miles east of Rutland, at Green Mountain National in Killington, elevated tees provide distracting views of the surrounding countryside while tall trees will quickly digest offline shots.
+Most of the front nine, and a swimming area known as Colton Pond, are visible from the 16th tee.
 In 2021, both of these courses were included in Golf magazine’s list of the Top 100 Value Courses in the U.S.

-New ownership is currently enhancing on- and off-course amenities at Fox Run Golf Club near Okemo Mountain in Ludlow, 33 miles northeast of Manchester.
+New ownership is enhancing on- and off-course amenities at Fox Run Golf Club near Okemo Mountain in Ludlow, 33 miles northeast of Manchester.
 A highlight of the former Okemo Valley Golf Club remains the par-3 8th hole, which drops 75 feet from tee to green.